 - Chill dough overnight.
 Remove 1-2 cups of dough at a time so the dough remains chilled.
 Take a small piece of dough (size of a small walnut) and roll into a ball and then into a pencil shape.
 Shape the dough into a pretzel shape and place on a greased cookie sheet.

 - Bake at 425 degrees for 5 minutes on the bottom rack of the oven and then on top rack of oven for 2-3 minutes.
 Bottom of Kringla should be golden brown–tops may not be brown.
 (I have found that every oven is different.
 Mine tends to run hot so I decrease the amount of time on the bottom shelf to 3 minutes.)
+In a convection oven, I’ve found 5 minutes on the middle shelf to be sufficient.

 - Cool and store in airtight container.
 Great warm with butter and a cup of coffee or hot chocolate.